Crucial-hash/keyboards/README.md

 # My Keyboards
  A list of mechanical keyboards that I have modified and created using HTML, CSS, and JavaScript.

-Displays keyboard information in raw text
+This website displays keyboard information in raw text format.

 ![](https://raw.githubusercontent.com/Crucial-hash/keyboards/main/image.png)